yuvalshifriss/age-of-death-prediction/README.md

 - Evaluates each using multiple random seeds
 - Ranks models based on a user-defined metric: `mse`, `mae`, or `r2`
 - Saves the **best model** and its training metadata
+- Predicts the **age of death** for all patients in the validation data.
+- Generates an **interactive Plotly chart** with the predicted age and the actual age of death

 ### 📈 Output Artifacts